 Makenzie: Well you said that you are sorta like a nonbinary queen.
 So do people say anything about that?
 Or are people very supportive or?

-Spjork: I mean that’s more just the way that my drag character presents itself sometimes.
+Spjork: I mean that’s more just the way that my drag character presents themselves sometimes.
 I wouldn’t say that I necessarily identify as that.
-I know some amazing nonbinary performers that literally do not get the time of day in some shows just because some people don’t understand or, I have heard about people locally that have literally bullied other people for their pronoun usage, ya know?
+I know some amazing nonbinary performers that literally do not get the time of day in some shows just because some people don’t understand or, I’ve heard about people locally that have literally bullied other people for their pronoun usage, ya know?
 That definitely affects a lot of people in the community.
-I know that I have an amazing drag sister named Hazy Buchannan who is a, I believe to be cisgender woman, but they were running for a pagent and they got a lot of flack for that because there were a lot of tea and drama about how if a woman presenting person could run for a pagent for some reason.
-That was really upsetting for her and for everyone that that was even a question so.
+I know I have an amazing drag sister named Hazy Buchannan who is a, I believe a cisgender woman, but they were running for a pagent and they got a lot of flack for that because there were a lot of tea and drama about if a woman presenting person could run for a pagent for some reason.
+That was really upsetting for her and for everyone we were all really mad, that was even a question so.
 That definitely is something even in the drag community that people are working to be better at for sure, or need to be better at.

 Makenzie: Mhm, who or what has influenced your drag?

 Spjork: Lately, a lot of my confidence kind of, be myself, has been coming from the iconic women in my life like my friends.
-My mom, lately I like to think about too cause she has gone through a lot in her life and she like has always been the first person to make a joke about it to get through it.
-I just am really inspired by that because that is kind of been how I thought- I never understood why but lately as of recently.
-I was like, oh yeah that’s because my mom is a clown and that’s why I’m a clown.
+My mom, lately I like to think about too cause she has gone through a lot in her life and she like has always been the first person to make a joke about it to get through it and I’m just am really inspired by that because that is kind of been how I thought- I never understood why but lately as of recently.
+I was like, oh yeah that’s because my mom is an actual clown and that’s why I’m a clown.

 Spjork: She influences my ability to kind of handle life.
-Ya know?
-Life is hilarious in the worst ways and the best ways.
+And be like ya know, life is hilarious in the worst ways and the best ways.
 If you get a bad hand, the best you can do is crack a good joke about it.
 So-

 Spjork: I am always inspired by a lot of my friends and performers that I see.
 I also love cartoons and anime and stuff like that.
-Which that obviously influences me a little bit.
+That obviously influences me a little bit.

 Makenzie: Yeah!
 Do you consider your drag political?
 Why or why not?

-Spjork: I mean, I think every- it’s a known thing that drag is political every single time.
-I have always wanted my drag to represent- no matter what shitty time is going on.
-There is always love and you can always laugh at some point.
+Spjork: I mean, I think every- it’s a known thing that drag in every sense is political every single time.
+I have always wanted my drag to represent- no matter what shitty time is going on ,there is always love and you can always laugh at some point.
 No matter how hard or dark your head gets mentally, like, there is still gonna be- you can always crack a knock-knock joke and get a smile, ya know?

-Spjork: Spjork: At every expense possible to uplift those who don’t have as big of a platform or don’t have the platform to share.
+Spjork: So I think in my sense that I always want to use my drag as that.
+To give people a break from reality, but I also know that reality is reality and you need to use your voice.
+I like to use my platform at every expense possible to uplift those who don’t have as big of a platform or don’t have the platform to share.
 I always want to echo voices.
 I don’t- cause when it’s not me suffering, I don’t need to be the one’s saying things.
 I want to echo voices because those are the voices that need to be heard.
-I can shut up and just make those voices a little louder.
+I can shut up and make those voices a little louder.

-Makenzie: That’s truly inspiring.
+Makenzie: That’s really inspiring.
 Can you talk about what your life is like as a drag artist.
-Are you a part of a drag family? a house? or like a collective?
+Are you a part of a drag family? a house? or a collective?

 Makenzie: Do you guys like perform together?

-Spjork: Yeah, almost all of us got our start with the local competition in Iowa city that we did but after that we kind of since have become really close going through that.
-Dusty never got the chance to compete and they were like a newer queen that started but they did the same thing I did to get into drag the first time.
-They grab random twinks from the audience and put them in drag basically.
+Spjork: Yeah, almost all of us got our start with the local competition in Iowa city that we did but, after that we kind of since have become really close going through that.
+Dusty never got the chance to compete and they were like a newer queen that started but they did the same thing that I did to get into drag the first time.
+Where they grab random twinks from the audience and put them in drag basically.
 I got to put him in drag the first time and the rest is just history.
 We are just a little family that likes to talk about horror movies.
+They love horror movies.
 That’s like all three of thems biggest inspiration.
 Then you have me who- I’m like- I can watch a horror movie but I have to watch it with people.

 Makenzie: How often do you perform and where do you perform?

 Spjork: So during COVID- I didn’t perform for almost a year.
 I’m starting to perform now a little more at the Blazing Saddle in Des Moines.
-Like I said, I’m going to be moving in June.
-I’m just trying ot collect the money, save it up, and kind of keep my head down in a way I guess.
+But, like I said, I’m going to be moving in June.
+I’m just trying to collect the money, save it up, and kind of keep my head down in a way I guess.
 If that makes sense.
-So, Blazing Saddle and in studios I sometimes perform at.
+So, Blazing Saddle and studios I sometimes perform at.
 I don’t really have a set schedule.

 Makenzie: Right, you just kind of do it whenever you feel like it or when there’s an opening.
 What goes into getting ready for a performance?

 Spjork: It’s kind of like a little ceremony.
-I like to play some music, or if I’m watching Youtube or a movie.
-I just kind of get into my makeup.
+I like to play some music, or if I’m watching Youtube or a movie and, I just kind of get into my makeup.
 It’s kind of an interesting process I guess.
-I feel like one drag queen’s makeup process is almost the same as other drag queens.
+I feel like one drag queen’s makeup process is almost the same as every other drag queens.
 There’s always going to be some differences but, I don’t know.
-I haven’t really felt that my makeup transition is super crazy because most of the time, I just blink and the next moment I’m glamorous I guess is kind of how I like to think about it.
+I haven’t really felt that my makeup transition is like super crazy because most of the time, I just blink and the next thing I know I’m glamorous I guess is kind of how I like to think about it.
 I don’t like to rush.
 I like to take my time.

 Makenzie: Yeah.
 What are the biggest challenges to doing drag and being a drag artist?

 Spjork: Hmm..
 I mean, I’ve never really felt that people necessarily get it.
-I know that’s partially in my head because if no one is outwardly being like I don’t understand, then I shouldn’t assume that they don’t understand but I always feel like the people around me are like, haha you do drag.
-I feel like it’s like if your friends joined clown college, is what I feel like sometimes where I’m genuinely a clown for a living and that’s them just being like ‘haha,’ but that’s usually the biggest difficulty.
+I know that’s partially in my head because if no one is outwardly being like I don’t understand, then I shouldn’t assume that they don’t understand but, I always feel like the people around me are like, oh haha you do drag -I feel like it’s like if your friends joined clown college, is what I feel like sometimes where I’m genuinely a clown for a living and that’s them just being like ‘ oh haha,’ thats probably the biggest difficulty.
 I can usually drown that stuff out and if you’re able to do that and focus on what you love doing, it’s easy.
 At the end of the day, they’re right.
 I’m a clown.
 It’s funny.
 I’m still serious about it.
 Just because they think it’s funny doesn’t mean that I’m not serious about it.

 Makenzie: Mhm.
 Have they said anything to you specifically?

-Spjork: Not like, that’s just how they talk to you sometimes.
+Spjork: Not like, they’ve just been like -that’s just how they talk to you sometimes.
 When you’re like ‘oh I do drag.’
 They’re just like ‘ohh, cool.’
-People are like, ‘Can you do my makeup?’
-That’s not even what I’m talking about.
+People are like, ‘Can you do my makeup?’ but that’s not even what I’m talking about.
 I just feel like I know my family doesn’t always understand or they see something I do on stage and they’re like.
-‘Oh, you really did that.’
+‘You really did that.’
 I mean I just did a Youtube video not that long ago where I had hotdogs dangling from the ceiling so I can only imagine what their thought process is.